-Altitude sickness also known as acute mountain sickness (AMS), altitude illness, hypobaropathy, is the inability of the organism to adapt in high altitudes, called “hypoxia” (lack of oxygen).
-It can take effect as low as 2,000 meters above sea level (6,500 feet) and its severity is proportional to the speed of ascent and the altitude reached.
+Altitude sickness, also called Acute Mountain Sickness (AMS), is the inability of the organism to adapt in high altitudes, called “hypoxia” (lack of oxygen).
+It can take effect as low as 2,000 m (6,500 feet) and its severity is proportional to the speed of ascent and the altitude reached.
 Altitude sickness is able to affect anyone and is more frequent in those under 50.

 Above all, the most important thing is to remain calm.
 The psychological factor is substantial for the quick disappearance, or conversely the worsening of symptoms.
 Many travelers become scared when experiencing the first symptoms or become anxious in anticipation after having read or heard about unpleasant experiences of other tourists.
 Everyone has different reactions to altitude sickness and no one is able to anticipate what you will feel in high altitudes.

-The best option is to gradually increase one’s altitude in order to adapt in at least a day (2,500 / 3,000 meters above sea level (8,000 to 10,000 feet).
+The best option is to gradually increase one’s altitude in order to adapt in at least a day (2,500 / 3,000 m – 8,000 to 10,000 ft).

 In any event, it is very important to:

 - Keeping hydrated (at least 2 liters of water a day).

 - Eat in moderation and maintain a diet rich in carbohydrates (bread, cereal, pasta, rice, potatoes, beans).